alberti42/obsidian-plugins-annotations/README.md

 ## Features

 - Add personal annotations to any installed plugin in the settings pane.
+- Annotations can be in the form of simple text, Markdown note (preamble line `markdown:`), and HTML-formatted text (preamble line `html:`).
 - Annotations are saved persistently and can be edited at any time.
 - Annotations are displayed directly below the plugin information.
+- Detailed instructions how to edit the annotations are provided in the _setting pane_ of the plugin.

 ## Installation